Market Leadership

 Leadership summary

-Participation is mixed.
-Leaders currently hold the participation edge.
+Participation is narrow.
+Laggards currently hold the participation edge.
 The signal structure is clearly defined.
 Cross-sectional separation is strong.

 Leadership Concentration